Disruption is failure - how to transform with AI without breaking anything

 The smoothest path to meaningful change is evolution that respects what you built while enabling what comes next.
 Not disruption that burns bridges and hopes you can build new ones fast enough.

 Your team is tired of disruption.
+Only 6% feel very comfortable using AI in their roles right now.
 Your customers need stability.
 Your business cannot afford the productivity hit.
 Transform anyway.
 Just do it without breaking everything in the process.

 About the Author